 Brief Introduction of Joe

 Joe Zhankan Li is a Dutch-Chinese Global MBA Alumni who has studied at NTU between 2015 and 2017.
 Right before he left Taiwan for Japan, he has written a book: “Analysis of Global Inequality (貧富差距的經濟學)”.
 The book examines the historical course of global inequality and explores the drivers behind the increasing income disparity since 1980.
-The book is released in Taiwan since February 2018.
+The book is released in Taiwan in February 2018.

 1. What is your job now?
 As a Dutch-Chinese, why you choose to study in Taiwan then work in Japan?

-I now work for a Japanese Factory Automation components supplier headquartered in Tokyo, after being graduated Global MBA in 2017.
+I now work for a Japanese Factory Automation components supplier headquartered in Tokyo, after being graduated from Global MBA in 2017.
 Now I am mainly responsible for business alliances with global IT platform companies in order to make win-win partnerships happen between a content provider (Factory automation component supplier) and platform providers (IT platforms).
 At the same time, I also write economic articles for China Times, sharing some basic economic theories in simple language and my insights about the current global economic situations.

-Well the choice for Japan was a combination of accidental circumstances.
+Well, the choice for Japan was a combination of accidental circumstances.
 The right offer which requires the right skillset came at the right time.
 In fact, I never feel I must live or work in a certain country.
-Before coming to Taiwan and Japan, I lived in the Netherlands, China and Australia as well.
+Before coming to Taiwan and Japan, I lived in the Netherlands, China, and Australia as well.

-Actually in a way NTU GMBA made a huge impact on my life, and I am happy to say I am now a changed person since my first day after graduation.
+Actually, in a way, NTU GMBA made a huge impact on my life, and I am happy to say I am now a changed person since my first day after graduation.

 Also, I feel stronger after Global MBA simply because I know more.
 I very much regret not being able to study different academic fields during my college time.
 As a work professional before coming over to Taiwan, I could only consider reading academic articles as a way to release my work stress and to enrich my life.
 “Enjoyment” in knowledge was a pitiful lack until I joined NTU Global MBA.
 This program brought me back to the academic world.

-3. Thesis seems to be a nightmare to some of the student but you don’t think it this way.
+3. Thesis seems to be a nightmare to some of the students but you don’t think it this way.
 You wrote a book “Analysis of Income Inequality” which is the best seller for weeks and this book was actually inspired by your thesis, how can you do that?

-Actually in a way it was much easier to write that book than my thesis because it was written as a book in conversation with public readers rather than an academic paper.
+Actually, in a way it was much easier to write that book than my thesis because it was written as a book in conversation with public readers rather than an academic paper.
 Rather than reasoning and data analytics, I focus more on storytelling and my insights on global inequality in that book.

 I was Economics majored in college.
 The more I read and I know about economics, the more I realize this is a world full of contradiction.
 While the nominal world GDP has doubled since 2003, has our happiness and quality of life doubled too?
-While our wealth, GDP and productivity hit a historical high every year, so deteriorates the global income polarization recent years as well.
+While our wealth, GDP, and productivity hit a historical high every year, so deteriorates the global income polarization in recent years as well.
 While many work hard for some printed banknotes, National banks could simply print some money by pushing some buttons without increasing any concrete property.
 These are perfect examples of how ironical the world economy is.

-As a student of NTU, I could access different online databases with NTU VPN account.
+As a student of NTU, I could access different online databases with an NTU VPN account.
 With those valuable data and instruction from my thesis advisor Professor Chia-Wei Kuo, I was able to test my hypotheses in mind with data and make my analytics as a thesis.
-Then I just summarized my thesis findings and translated in Chinese.
+Then I just summarized my thesis findings and translated into Chinese.
 I sent them over to different publishers and I ended up collaborating with China Times (時報出版).
 The book was published days before Chinese New Year 2018.